The Pitchfork Pie Stand at the American Gothic House in Eldon, Iowa, opens for the season on Saturday, May 24, 2014!

 Why aren’t you open during the week?

 While we would love to have the Pitchfork Pie Stand open daily, we are a tiny operation with just one oven.
-And when she’s not baking, Beth is busy working on her next book (a pie cookbook to be published Spring 2014), writing her blog, teaching pie classes and doing public speaking.
+And when she’s not baking, Beth is busy working on her next book, writing her blog, teaching pie classes and doing public speaking.

 We drove all the way from (fill in the blank).
 Can’t we just knock on Beth’s door and ask if she has any pie?